 Foreign exchange risks are controlled and monitored through the limits approved by ALCO.
 The Bank is exposed to currency risk through operations in foreign currencies.
 The Bank's main foreign currencies operations are in Pound Sterling and Euro.
 As the currency in which the Bank presents its financial statements is the Mauritian Rupee, the Bank's financial statements are affected by movements in the exchange rates between these currencies and the Mauritian Rupee.
-The Bank's transactional exposures give rise to foreign currency gains and losses that are recognised in the profit or loss.
+The Bank's transactional exposures give rise to foreign currency gains and losses that are recognised in the profit or loss, as part of net trading income.